 Tourism witnessed several crises between 2011 and 2017, which began with the outbreak of the 25th January revolution and the subsequent events that affected the security situation and economic performance.
 These led to a 34.7 per cent drop in tourist numbers and a 47.9 per cent decrease in tourism revenues in the 2014/2015 fiscal year.

-Official statistics showed that tourist arrivals in July 2016 fell by 41.9 per cent compared to the same month in 2015.
+Official statistics showed that the number of tourist arrivals had decreased by 41.9 per cent in July 2016, compared to the same month in 2015.
 Tourist companies experienced a 20 per cent drop in reservations in 2016 and have seen a staggering 75 per cent drop overall since 2011.

-Russian visits to Egypt dropped by 60 per cent, British visits by 17.5 per cent and German visits by 10.4 per cent in 2017.
+The number of Russian visitors to Egypt dropped with 60 per cent; 17.5 per cent less British tourists visited the country and the number of German tourists decreased with 10.4 per cent in 2017.
 However, Hurghada began receiving many foreign visitors who stopped travelling to Sinai.
 The tourism crisis forced hotel and tourist establishments to lay off 720,000 workers out of a total of 800,000 workers (90 per cent) in 2016 and 2017.

 Tourism revenues reached only $500 million in the first quarter of 2016, a 66 per cent decrease compared to 2015, due to Russia’s withdrawal from the tourism market, which accounts for more than 40 per cent of the incoming tourism volume to Egypt, according to the State Information Service website.

-By the fourth quarter of the 2016/2017 fiscal year, tourism revenues had risen to $1.5 billion, according to a Bloomberg report based on CBE data.
+By the fourth quarter of the 2016/2017 fiscal year, tourism revenues had risen to $1.5 billion, according to a Bloomberg report based on data provided by the Central Bank of Egypt.
 Despite the recovery of the sector, revenues are still far below the $11.6 billion generated in the 2009/2010 fiscal year.

 A recent study on the development of tourism traffic to Egypt indicated that the tourism sector achieved strong growth during 2018 compared to the years following the 2011 revolution.
 Preliminary data showed that the number of tourists increased by 40 per cent in 2018, reaching around 11.6 million compared to 8.3 million in 2017.

-The Private Bank of Egypt, the Bank of Egypt, and the Bank of Cairo are major banks that control 40% of the banking sector.
-All banks in Egypt are supervised by the Central Bank (CBE) except for the Arab World Bank, the Nasser Social Bank, and the National Investment Bank due to special provisions in law and treaties.
+The Private Bank of Egypt, the Bank of Egypt, and the Bank of Cairo are major banks that control 40 per cent of the banking sector.
+All banks in Egypt are supervised by the Central Bank (CBE) except for the Arab World Bank, the Nasser Social Bank, and the National Investment Bank due to special provisions in law.

-In August 2021, foreign exchange reserves rose to 40.672 billion from $40.609 billion in July of the same year, increasing to $63 million.
+In August 2021, foreign exchange reserves rose to $40.672 billion from $40.609 billion in July of the same year, an increase of $63 million, according to Independent Arabia, citing the Egyptian Central Bank.
 Foreign exchange reserves have been rising since June 2020, after falling to about $36 billion from over $45.5 billion due to the impact of the Covid-19 pandemic.

 The stimulus plan launched by the Egyptian government in March 2020 in response to the Covid-19 pandemic caused the cash reserve to rise from about $40 billion during the 2019/2020 fiscal year to about $40.2 billion during the 2020/2021 fiscal year.

-38.4% of the young labor force has an average qualification.
+- 38.4 per cent of the young labour force has an average qualification.

-22.6% of the young labor force has a higher university qualification.
+- 22.6 per cent of the young labour force has a higher university qualification.

-17.8% of the young labor force has a lower-than-average qualification.
+- 17.8 per cent of the young labour force has a lower-than-average qualification.

-6.1% of the young labor force reads, writes, and certificates literacy.
+- 6.1 per cent of the young labour force reads, writes, and have certificates of literacy.

-3.8% of the young labor force has above-average and below-university qualifications.
+- 3.8 per cent of the young labour force has above-average and below-university qualifications.

-3.7% of the young labor force has a general/Azharitan secondary school.
+- 3.7 per cent of the young labour force has a general/Azharitan secondary school diploma.

-The proportion of young people participating in social insurance was 23% of the total employed (19.4% male, 50.3% female); The proportion of young people participating in health insurance was 17.9% of the total operated (14% male, 46.5% female).
+The proportion of young people participating in social insurance was 23 per cent of the total employed (19.4 per cent male, 50.3 per cent female); The proportion of young people participating in health insurance was 17.9 per cent of the total number of workers (14 per cent male, 46.5 per cent female).